 Compare to Other Laser Cutters and Engravers

-Compare to other the Laser Cutters and Engravers for similar functionality and price range.
+Compare to other Laser Cutters and Engravers for similar functionality and price range.

-Will Zoobkoff has penned a comprehensive review of the Creality Falcon2 laser cutting and engraving machine.
+Will Zubkoff has written a comprehensive review of the Creality Falcon2 and xTool P2 laser cutting and engraving machines.
 While laser-focused machines like this differ from the ecosystem offered by Snapmaker, it’s nevertheless worthwhile to examine them for comparison.

 Operating a 10W laser and the new features in Luban feel like a leap forward compared to the previous laser cutting and engraving experience.
 Speed and precision, safety features, such as the enclosure, goggles, and even an air purifier, made me confident, involved, and interested in these disciplines.
 The ability to work with such natural materials as wood and ceramic tiles make it even more interesting.